 - Independence: High 10/10

-Kurilian Bobtails traces its roots to Sakhalin and Kuril Islands in Russia, one of the few natural cat breeds in the feline world.
+One of the few natural cat breeds in the feline world, the Kurilian Bobtails roots are traced back to the Sakhalin and Kuril Islands in Russia.
 It is an archipelago of roughly fifty-six volcanic islands, stretching seven hundred miles between Kamchatka, Russia and Hokkaido, Japan.
-These areas separate the Sea of Okhotsk from the Pacific Ocean.

 The existence of the Kurilian Bobtails has been documented in Russia for at least two hundred years.
-These cats with short tails have been living on these islands and in the middle of the 20th century were brought to central Russia by either military members or scientists.
+These cats with short tails were living on these islands until the mid 20th-century when they were brought to central Russia by either visiting military members or scientists.

-Due to their excellent hunting skills, they are well-known as domesticated cats in Russia for their mouse chasing ability.
-Although they are getting popular in Europe because of their gentle and laidback nature, they are relatively unknown in North America, with only less than one hundred of these cats in the United States.
+Due to their excellent hunting skills and mouse chasing ability, they have become favoured domesticated cats in Russia.
+They are also gaining popularity in Europe because of their gentle and laid back nature.
+Still, they remain relatively unknown in North America, with less than one hundred of these cats in the United States.

 The International Cat Association accepted Kurilian Bobtails to Championship status in 2012.